JNRowe/rdial/README.rst

 Requirements
 ------------

-``rdial``'s only dependency outside of the standard library are argh_ and isodate_.
+``rdial``'s dependencies outside of the standard library are:

+* argh_
+* isodate_
+* prettytable_

 It should work with any version of Python_ 2.5 or newer.
 If ``rdial`` doesn't work with the version of Python you have installed, file an issue_ and I'll endeavour to fix it.

 The module has been tested on many UNIX-like systems, including Linux and OS X, but it should work fine on other systems too.